gear-foundation/vara-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

 # NFT Frontend Application

-This guide explains how to create a `React` application and connect it to an [NFT smart contract](/docs/examples/Standards/vnft.md) running in the blockchain.
+This guide explains how to create a `React` application and connect it to an [extended NFT smart contract](/docs/examples/Standards/vnft.md#extended-vnft-implementation) running in the blockchain.

 ### Preparation